stcarrez/ada-awa/README.md

-The [Ada Web Server](https://libre.adacore.com/libre/tools/aws/) should be compiled with the SSL support if you want to use the [OAuth 2.0](https://oauth.net/2/) protocol and integrate with Google or Facebook authentication systems.
+The [Ada Web Server](https://libre.adacore.com/libre/tools/aws/) should be compiled with the SSL support if you want to use the [OAuth 2.0](https://oauth.net/2/) protocol and integrate with Google, GitHub and GitLab authentication systems.
 The AWS version shipped with GNAT 2021 will not work because it does not support SSL.

 You may build AWS by using: